-Right-click the <solution name> node and select Add > Add Existing Test/ Business Component.
+Right-click the <solution name> node and select Add > Add Existing Test/Business Component.

-The Add <Existing Document> to Solution Dialog Box (described on page 60) opens, enabling you to add a test to your solution file.
+The "Add <Existing Document> to Solution Dialog Box" (described on 63) opens, enabling you to add a test to your solution file.

 Note: You can add a maximum of 10 tests to a solution.